Lieder-Lab/liederDB/README.md

 ### Grammar regulation:
 * <ARRAY_NAME> means <1st, 2nd, 3rd, ...>;
 * There should be a ';' between every two commends to separate them;
-* Elements to be assigned and corresponding column names should packaged into __separated key-value pair and enclosed in angle brackets <>__ before 'where' statement, same as <column_name1, column_name2>, <column_value1, column_value2>;
+* Elements to be assigned and corresponding column names should packaged into __separated key-value pair and enclosed in angle brackets <>__ before 'where' statement('WHERE_STATEMENT'), same as <column_name1, column_name2>, <column_value1, column_value2>;
-* You can choose whether string type element in angle brackets <> should be enclosed in quotation marks ('' or "") or not. __If you choose not, kernel will remove all spaces in the element, so if you want to keep them, you should package whole elements into quotation marks ('' or "")__;
+* You can choose whether string type element in angle brackets <> should be enclosed in quotation marks (' or ") or not. __If you choose not, kernel will remove all spaces in the element, so if you want to keep them, you should package whole elements in quotation marks ('' or "")__;
-* Quotation marks '' and "" are same for liederDB;
+* Quotation marks ' and " are same for liederDB;
-* The brackets () only indicate function parameter or a whole table expression (there must be a table alias behind the table expression, like this: (TABLE_CREATE_EXPRESSION) TABLE_ALIAS) (reference MySQL).
+* The brackets () only used for function parameter, nesting or a whole 'table' statement('TABLE_STATEMENT') (there must be a table alias behind the 'table' statement, like this: (TABLE_CREATE_STATEMENT) TABLE_ALIAS) (reference to MySQL).
 * Keywords are not case sensitive;
 * All elements save as String in kernel, so default element type is String.
-* Using brackets () to declare right order is recommended in where statement especially when you are due to the order the commend works.
+* Using brackets () to declare right order is recommended in 'where' statement especially when you rearrange the order the commend works.
-* The escape character for liederDB is slash '\\', only works for quotation marks '' and "" in <> pair until now.
+* The escape character for liederDB is slash '/', only works for quotation marks ' and " now.
 * __No nesting allowed in <> pair.__

 ____